 As Geoff Hudson-Searle, author of newly-published book ‘Purposeful Discussions’ reflects: “Martin’s behaviour, plus statements by Mike Ashley, boss of Sports Direct, where he wanted to go against the government to keep his stores open, and put employees at risk, is the type of communication that doesn’t instil trust.”

-How should HR communicate in a crisis?
+What should HR communication in a crisis look like?

 But if COVID-19 also highlights one thing, it’s that right now, HRDs are having to design crisis communication strategies where there are big changes to global HR strategies, including mass working at home, furloughing, and emotional and financial wellbeing, that are dramatic and deep.
-So how they do it, and what general crisis comms rules remain?
+So how do they do it, and what general crisis comms rules remain?

 “To some extent, this most recent crisis doesn’t change the basic rules at all - which is that HR needs to quickly establish itself as the trusted source of information, rather than let employees fill the void with other news sources they may fit their outlook,” says Melissa Agnes, crisis expert and author of ‘Crisis Ready: Building an Invincible Brand in an Uncertain World’.
 “This means having a seat on the crisis communications management table, insisting anything goes through them for consistency of messaging, and a clear version of the truth.”